One of our time-honored traditions is welcoming young members of our community into adulthood during their Bar/Bat Mitzvah ceremony.

 The Beth Shalom clergy and staff are here to help you.
 We want the memories of your child’s simcha to be happy and look forward to working with your family to make this event meaningful and memorable.

-*Please note: We require all B’nei Mitzvah to have been enrolled in religious or day school from grades 3 – 7 at a minimum.
+*Please note: We require all B’nai Mitzvah to have been enrolled in Polsky Religious School or day school from grades 3 – 7 at a minimum.
 Please contact the Rabbi or Director of Congregational Learning to discuss your family’s unique needs regarding this policy.

-We welcome interfaith families to participate in life cycle events such as B’nei Mitzvah.
+We welcome interfaith families to participate in life cycle events such as B’nai Mitzvah.
 For more information, please speak to the Rabbi.

 For more information regarding B’nei Mitzvah, please contact the Ritual Coordinator.